Turahalli Forest Cycling Trails, Trekking, Hiking, Bike Ride 2025

 - Chintamani Kar Bird Sanctuary

-- Ballavpur Wildlife Sanctuary | Deer Park Bolpur West Bengal
+- Ballavpur Wildlife Sanctuary | Deer Park Bolpur, West Bengal

 - Tropical and Subtropical Dry Broadleaf Forests